Top 5 Lowball Offer Mistakes

 An agent might receive new offers on a listing that already has several offers well above the list price pending short sale approval.
 A buyer's agent could possibly submit a lowball offer without calling to see the current progress on selling a property.
 Such blind submissions are not effective uses of anyone's time because the offer might be immediately rejected.

 Earnest money deposits typically vary anywhere from $1,000 to 3 percent of the sales price.
 If a buyer submits an offer far below list price and sends along an earnest money deposit of $100, it can make the buyer appear as though she may not have the resources to fulfill the offer.

-Submitting a Lowball Offer With a Plea for Acceptance
+Making a Plea for Acceptance

 A buyer should not send a hardship letter to a seller, hoping to get the sale price reduced.
 The seller's list price will not be swayed by personal sentiments or a desire to own a home the buyer cannot afford.
 Banks are even less forgiving, especially if the home is listed as a short sale or a foreclosure.